Arborfield

-Arborfield is a village on the A327 road in Berkshire about 5 mi south-east of Reading, about 4 mi west of Wokingham.
-It lies in the civil parish of Arborfield and Newland in the Borough of Wokingham, about 1 mi west of its sister village of Arborfield Cross and the two villages have become collectively known as Arborfield, with no signs marking their boundary.
+Arborfield is a village in the civil parish of Arborfield and Newland, in the Borough of Wokingham in Berkshire, England.
+It is about 5 mi south-east of Reading, about 4 mi west of Wokingham.
+It lies about 1 mi west of the village of Arborfield Cross and the two villages have become collectively known as Arborfield, with no signs marking their boundary.

 Etymology

 The name 'Arborfield' is first recorded in 1166 as Edburgefeld, meaning 'Edburga's Field', Edburga being a widespread Anglo-Saxon lady's name.
 It evolved through variations to the modern Arborfield as first recorded in the 17th century.

 Notable buildings

 Arborfield Hall

 The manor house, which originally stood on the site, was occupied by the Bullock family from the mid-12th century.
 The last Arborfield Hall, built in 1837, was the home of Sir John Conroy, Controller of the Household of the Duchess of Kent.
 It was demolished in 1955.